The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 Create or choose a questionnaire that accurately assesses the competencies and behaviours relevant to the individual’s role and aligns with the organization’s values and strategic goals.

 When sharing the feedback with the individual, focus on the developmental aspects.
-Offer support to help them understand and interpret the feedback and create a development plan.
+Offer support to help them understand and interpret the feedback and develop a plan.

 Regularly review the progress made towards the development plan and adjust the plan as needed.

-Following these steps can help you create a successful and effective 360 feedback process, leading to enhanced performance and development in your organization.
+Following these steps can help you create a successful and effective 360 feedback process, leading to enhanced organisational performance and development.

-Identify why you need 360 feedback and what you hope to achieve with it.
+Identify why you need 360 feedback and what you hope to achieve.
 Common objectives may include personal development, succession planning, and improving team performance.

 Decide who will provide feedback.
 Ensure that these individuals have worked closely with the reviewer and can provide accurate, meaningful feedback.